Teoctist Arăpașu: Football team

-In 1981, when he was the Metropolitan of Moldavia, Teoctist used money from the Orthodox Church to sponsor the Politehnica Iași football team and justified this as being an attempt to do something good for the local community.
+In 1981, when he was the Metropolitan of Moldavia, Teoctist used money from the Orthodox Church to sponsor the Politehnica Iași football club and justified this as being an attempt to do something good for the local community.

 Iron Guard and Securitate

 After 1989, various accusations were made in the Romanian press, including that he was a collaborator of the Securitate, the political police in Romania, that he allegedly was homosexual and that as a "Legionnaire" (member of the "Legion of the Archangel Michael", an extreme-right Orthodox nationalistic movement of the interwar period, associated politically with the Iron Guard), he stored propaganda materials at the Cernica and Căldărușani monasteries and that he participated in the vandalizing of a Bucharest synagogue.
-Accusing Teoctist of having been both a Legionnaire and a Communist collaborator is only an apparent contradiction, since numerous Legionnaires, in principle fierce anti-Communists, ended up being recruited by the Securitate political police.

 The last two accusations were based on a 1950 file found in the archives of the Securitate.
 The official response of the Orthodox Church was that the file was made by the Soviets with the intent of destroying the Romanian Orthodox Church.

 In July 2006, historian Stejărel Olaru said he found in the archives of the Securitate documents which prove that Teoctist was an agent of influence, who did propaganda for the Communist regime.
 The accusations were publicly denied by the Church.

 Death

 The Patriarch died on 30 July 2007, after undergoing surgery for a prostate adenoma at the Clinical Institute of Fundeni.
 The surgery was not an emergency, but a scheduled operation.
 Along the day, the news received suggested he was recovering.
 According to the doctors, the death occurred following cardiac complications, at 17:00 (GMT+2).
 The Patriarch had a history of cardiac problems.
 His body was laid in the Romanian Patriarchal Cathedral in Bucharest.

-After the session of the Holy Synod of the Romanian Orthodox Church the date of burial was set for Friday 3 August 2007 at 11:00 (GMT+2), and took place at the Patriarchal Cathedral.
+After the session of the Holy Synod of the Romanian Orthodox Church the date of burial was set for Friday 3 August 2007 at 11:00 (GMT+2) and took place at the Patriarchal Cathedral.
 PM Călin Popescu-Tăriceanu announced that the Government decided the date to be a National Day of Mourning.
 The burial place was chosen by the Holy Synod of the Romanian Orthodox Church to be the Patriarchal Cathedral and the burial service was officiated by Ecumenical Patriarch Bartholomew I, alongside Romanian Orthodox hierarchs and hierarchs representing churches of the Eastern Orthodox communion.
 After the religious service, the Patriarch was given state honors.

 Delegations from 30 Orthodox Churches were present at the services.
 Taking part in the funeral itself were representatives from the churches of Constantinople, Albania, Russia, Bulgaria, Serbia, Finland, Alexandria, Antioch, Jerusalem, Greece, Cyprus, Poland and the Czech Republic.
 Also present were delegations from the Holy See, different Christian denominations (Anglican, Armenian Apostolic, Ethiopian Church and Syriac churches), other religious communities from Romania (The Romanian Muftiat) and Romanian political leaders.
 About 8,000 people attended the funeral.